 In-process probe-based technologies are applied to track particle size and shape changes at full concentration with no dilution or extraction necessary.
 By tracking the rate and degree of change to particles and crystals in real time, the correct process parameters for crystallization performance can be optimized.

 Seeding is one of the most critical steps in optimizing crystallization behavior.
-When designing a seeding strategy, parameters such as: seed size, seed loading (mass), and seed addition temperature must be considered.
+When designing a seeding strategy, parameters such as seed size, seed loading (mass), and seed addition temperature must be considered.
 These parameters are generally optimized based on process kinetics and the desired final particle properties, and must remain consistent during scale-up and technology transfer.

 Crystallization kinetics are characterized in terms of two dominant processes, nucleation kinetics and growth kinetics, occurring during crystallization from solution.
 Nucleation kinetics describe the rate of formation of a stable nuclei.
 Growth kinetics define the rate at which a stable nuclei grows to a macroscopic crystal.
 Advanced techniques offer temperature control to modify supersaturation and crystal size and shape.